Lisa Foiles

-Lisa Renee Foiles Cloninger (born September 29, 1986) is an American actress, presenter, video game journalist, model and author, who first came to prominence as a cast member of the Nickelodeon series All That, later voicing Jocelyn the Intern in the web series Desk of Death Battle, Death Battle, and DBX.
+Lisa Renee Foiles Cloninger (born September 29, 1986) is an American actress, presenter, video game journalist, model, author, and singer, who first came to prominence as a cast member of the Nickelodeon series All That, later voicing Jocelyn the Intern in the web series Desk of Death Battle, Death Battle, and DBX.

 Career

 Foiles was one of the new cast members introduced as part of the 2002 revival of All That, a Nickelodeon sketch comedy show.
 She appeared on the program for four seasons, until its eventual cancellation in 2005.
 During this period, she made several appearances on numerous other television series, most notably Even Stevens.
 In 2003, she guest-starred in "If Boys Were Girls", an episode of the fourth season of Malcolm in the Middle, where she portrayed Mallory, a female version of the titular character (portrayed by Frankie Muniz).
 Foiles subsequently took a break from acting to complete "college writing courses", with a focus on graphic design and video games.

 In 2009, Foiles began writing articles on gaming website Kotaku.
 She later credited her love of video games with "absolutely [changing] my life", and said many of the acting roles she subsequently received were a direct result of her involvement with the gaming industry.
 She returned to acting in 2010, portraying 'Trina' in an episode of the American television series Leverage.
 That same year, she began a career in video game journalism, appearing several times on The Angry Joe Show.
 She was also the production and graphic designer of several books released by Hungry Girl, two of which entered The New York Times Best Seller list.
 During this time she also began working with the indie video game company Soma Games as a writer for their new games.
 In 2011, she appeared in the Disney Digital Network 6-episode miniseries The Street Fighter, and in the game-themed movie Your Friends Close, which was eventually released in 2013.
 She provided a voice in the Xbox Live Arcade game Ms. Splosion Man (2011).